Category Archives: Mecklenburg-Strelitz Royals

 Adolf Friedrich V, Grand Duke of Mecklenburg-Strelitz. source: Wikipedia

-Several years later, in 1876, she first met her future husband, the Hereditary Grand Duke Adolf Friedrich of Mecklenburg-Strelitz.
+Several years later, in 1876, she first met her future husband, the future Grand Duke Adolf Friedrich of Mecklenburg-Strelitz.
 He was the son of Friedrich Wilhelm, Grand Duke of Mecklenburg-Strelitz and Princess Augusta of Cambridge.
 The two were second cousins once removed through their mutual descent from Carl II, Grand Duke of Mecklenburg-Strelitz.
 They met again later that year when Adolf Friedrich was visiting some mutual relatives, and they became engaged on December 29, 1876.
 They married at the Dessau Palace in the Duchy of Anhalt, now in the German state of Saxony-Anhalt, on April 17, 1877, and had four children:

 The following day, on July 20, 1933, Grand Duchess Elisabeth died in Neustrelitz, in Mecklenburg-Vorpommern, Germany.
 Following her funeral, her remains were placed in the New Crypt at the Johanniterkirche in Mirow, in Mecklenburg-Vorpommern, Germany, alongside her husband and sons.